eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

-3. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimize the threat of data theft and disclosure through eavesdropping the communication between the Wallet Unit and the RP's website
+3. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimize the threat of data theft and disclosure through eavesdropping the communication between the Wallet Unit and the Relaying Party's website

 ### 3.5 Availability preservation

-The use of the Digital Credentials API should account for failures in the process of relying request presentations and responses, and  should not enable Denial-of-Service attacks against Wallet Units.
+The use of the Digital Credentials API should not enable Denial-of-Service attacks against Wallet Units.
 Particularly:

-1. **Service continuity** Within the API's architecture, the Wallet Unit and the Relying Party do not communicate directly; instead, attestation exchanges are relayed through intermediaries, such as the browser, operating system, or tunneling services.
-This indirect communication model introduces potential points of failure, and Wallet Solutions should account for these risks and take measures to maintain service continuity.

-2. **DoS protection**.
+1. **DoS protection**.
 The use of the Digital Credentials API should not facilitate Relying Parties to perform Denial of Service attacks against Wallet Units, e.g., by enabling a Relying Party to send multiple invalid requests.
 Similarly, the use of the Digital Credentials API should not enable attackers to block transactions by Relying Parties and Wallet Units